With the Love Code, you can analyze any romantic relationship. Let’s look at a real-life story and see how it works:

 - He Thinks About Her and Feels Rewarded to be with her.
 Most of what he thinks is cool stuff because it feels good just to be around her.

 - He Gets Turned On by Her.
 They not only explore each other’s bodies, but they also go out and explore the world together.
 This makes their sexual relationship even more intense.

 - He’s Her Friend.
 He doesn’t keep score or remind her of her failings.
-He listens to what’s on her mind and helps her contrast that with what she did in similar situations.
+They listen to what’s on her mind and help them contrast that with what she did in similar situations.

 - He Regards Her as Part of His Family.
 So he trusts her.
 And he’s OK with talking about the problems he’s facing.
 It calms him down.

 - He Wants to Help Her when She Needs It.
 He asks what’s going on when he sees that she looks stressed out.
 That’s because he cares about her and her future, as well as her goals.